 Joe Barillaro Joe is a scenic artist for the film and television industry as well as a fine artist in his spare time.
 He drew a really awesome picture of a dog in a graveyard for Halloween back in 2006 and it adorned the back of Noah's old school brick phone.
 It's one of Virginia's most treasured pieces of art.
 We knew from the get-go that Joe had to be a part of gather here.
 And we're so glad he thinks we're hip enough to associate with.
 Joe's based in Somerville and you may have seen some of his art around Greater Boston.
 To see more of Joe's work visit his website.

 Noah Dubreuil is Virginia's partner in crime (not real crime, but you know, life).
 Noah is a props assistant and on-set dresser for film and television (he just started filming (yet another) little (big) feature film!.
-He's also a computer whiz and handles the finances.
+He's also a computer whiz and handles our taxes.
 You can find Noah behind the counter pretty much every Sunday cutting fabric, assisting with yarn selection and just being swell.
-Noah spends his free time playing Angry Birds and learning to needle felt.
+He has a gorgeous Cat Nap Negroni shirt.
+Noah spends his free time playing pinball and learning to needle felt.
 Noah's Canadian.